 When it comes to diabetes myths, San Francisco-based One Medical provider, Hemalee Patel, DO, has heard them all.
-But there are two she hears more frequently than others: 1) That diabetes isn’t reversible, and 2) That diabetes doesn’t affect young people.
+But there are two she hears more frequently than others: 1) That type 2 diabetes isn’t reversible, and 2) that it doesn’t affect young people.
 Both of those statements are not only false, but they’re also potentially preventing people from getting the education and support they need to manage their diabetes, a chronic condition that impacts how your body turns food into energy.

-“We are seeing younger and younger folks being diagnosed with diabetes at an alarming rate,” Patel says.
-“Diabetes is an independent risk factor for heart disease and patients who are young should be appropriately screened and lifestyle interventions should be acted upon aggressively so that they are able to reverse their condition and learn the skills necessary to keep it at bay.”
+“We are seeing younger and younger folks being diagnosed with type 2 diabetes at an alarming rate,” Patel says.
+“Type 2 diabetes is an independent risk factor for heart disease and patients who are young should be appropriately screened and lifestyle interventions should be acted upon aggressively so that they are able to reverse their condition and learn the skills necessary to keep it at bay.”

 It’s important to understand, however, that there are two types of diabetes: type 1, which involves the pancreas not producing enough insulin, a hormone needed to convert food into energy (this type is usually diagnosed in children and young adults) and type 2, in which the pancreas does produce insulin, but the body develops resistance to it (this form is most common in adults, but it is now being diagnosed in many young people as well).